Youngsb24/Architect-a-Splunk-Cluster-Enviroment/README.md

 <h12>Step 11</h12>

 We will configure the monitoring Console so we change the topology of Splunk enterprise deployment from standalone to Distributed.
-Add the necesarry components in "distributed search" page and add their internal IP.
+Add the necessary components in the "distributed search" page and add their internal IP.

 <br>
 <img src="https://imgur.com/lJ7sadW.png"  height="40%" width="40%" alt="Disk Sanitization Steps"/>